 As you start to tune into your mind, notice how often you judge your experience as good (and want to hold on to it), bad (and want to reject it) and neutral (not interested in it).
 Mindfulness is cultivated by assuming the stance of impartial witness to our own experience.

 Here’s an example: you’ll notice early on in our practice that your mind has wandered.
-Rather then judging yourself for not being able to pay attention to your breath, simply take account of the fact that your mind has wandered and return your attention to your breath, with a mindset of compassion for yourself.
+Rather than judging yourself for not being able to pay attention to your breath, simply take account of the fact that your mind has wandered, relax back into your body (without any commentary) and return your attention to your breath, with a mindset of kindness and compassion for yourself.

-Through mindfulness we are learning to understand how we relate to our experience and see it how it is rather then how we want it to be.
+Through mindfulness we are learning to understand how we relate to our experience, and see it how it is rather than how we want it to be.

-So be patient with yourself: every time your mind is wandering, remember that you are strengthening this new habit of waking up to the present moment.
+So be patient with yourself: mindfulness is a practice of forgetting and remembering.
+Every time your mind is wandering, and you notice and come back to the practice, remember that you are strengthening this new habit of waking up to the present moment.